Benefits of Epoxy and Polyurethane Cement Crack Repair Products

 - • higher cost than urethanes

 Once the cause of the cracks have been identified and the surfaces are cleaned and dry, it’s time to seal the cracks.
 This step is important since it ensures the epoxy doesn’t leak from the cracks.
-To seal a surface, apply an epoxy, polyester or other sealing material suited for concrete and wait for it to solidify.
+To seal a surface, use a sealer, such as an epoxy, polyester, or other sealing material suited for concrete, and wait for it to solidify.

-Start injecting at the lowest port and continue until the epoxy begins to overflow out of the port above it since this signifies that the crack has been filled.
-Plug the first port and continue on to the next port, then the next and so on until the crack has been completely filled with epoxy.
-Wait 24-48 hours at room-temperature before removing the injection ports.
+Start injecting at the lowest port and continue until the epoxy begins to overflow out of the port above it since this signifies that the crack filler has leveled the crack.
+Plug the first port and continue on to the next port, then the next, and so on until caulking the complete crack with epoxy.
+Wait 24-48 hours at room temperature before removing the injection ports.